dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/app-health.md

 ### Health check paths

-When using HTTP for `app-protocol`, Dapr will perform health probes by making an HTTP call to the path specified in `app-health-check-path`, which is `/health` by default.
+When using HTTP for `app-protocol`, Dapr performs health probes by making an HTTP call to the path specified in `app-health-check-path`, which is `/health` by default.
 For your app to be considered healthy, the response must have an HTTP status code in the 200-299 range.
 Any other status code is considered a failure.
-Dapr is only concerned with the status code of the response, and will ignore any response header or body.
+Dapr is only concerned with the status code of the response, and ignores any response header or body.

-When using gRPC for the app channel, Dapr will invoke the method `/dapr.proto.runtime.v1.AppCallbackHealthCheck/HealthCheck` in your application.
+When using gRPC for the app channel, Dapr invokes the method `/dapr.proto.runtime.v1.AppCallbackHealthCheck/HealthCheck` in your application.
 Most likely, you will use a Dapr SDK to implement the handler for this method.

 While responding to a health probe request, your app *may* decide to perform additional internal health checks to determine if it's ready to process work from the Dapr runtime.
 However, this is not required; it's a choice that depends on your application's needs.